 We will tell you how to go between terminals 1 and 2 at Mexico City’s airport.
 We’ll tell you what you need to get to the city center

 When you arrive at the Benito Juárez airport, better known as the Mexico City airport or AICM, it can seem somewhat intimidating.
-On top of that, that one terminal is so far from the other creates many doubts, how can I go from one to the other?
-What do I have to take into account if I am coming from an international flight or vice versa?
-Here we’ll tell you how go go from terminal 1 to 2 and to City center from Mexico City Airport.
+Moreover, that one terminal is so far from the other creates many doubts, how can I go from one to the other?
+What do I have to consider if I am coming from an international flight or vice versa?
+Here we’ll tell you how to go from terminal 1 to 2 and to City center from Mexico City Airport.

 How to move between the terminal 1 to 2, and viceversa, at Mexico City Airport?